 Arrivals must do daily self-assessments using ArriveCAN until their quarantine period is over.
 This is a simple survey asking if they are having any COVID-19 symptoms.

-Travelers who have been vaccinated against COVID-19 will be able to upload proof of vaccination via ArriveCAN starting July 5, 2021.
+Travellers who have been vaccinated against COVID-19 will be able to upload proof of vaccination via ArriveCAN starting July 5, 2021.
 Depending on the circumstances, this might exempt them from quarantine, require them to remain in a hotel for three nights, and/or need them to be tested on the 8th day of arrival.

 How do I submit my ArriveCAN Application?